akkartik/mu/README.md

 - _bare_ SubX, a more rudimentary form of SubX without certain syntax sugar.

-All Mu programs get translated through these layers into tiny zero-dependency ELF binaries that run natively on Linux.
+All Mu programs get translated through these layers into tiny zero-dependency binaries that run natively.
 The translators for most levels are built out of lower levels.
 The translator from Mu to SubX is written in SubX, and the translator from SubX to bare SubX is built in bare SubX.
 There is also an emulator for Mu's supported subset of x86, that's useful for [debugging SubX programs](subx_debugging.md).

 Mu programs build natively either on Linux or on Windows using [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 For Macs and other Unix-like systems, use the emulator: